 Support for Businesses

-Our aim is to support any individual in the Business community who wants our help.
+Our aim is to support any individual in the business community, especially those in Broxtowe and Nottingham who want our help.

 The cost of domestic abuse to businesses is estimated at £1.9 billion a year due to decreased productivity, time off work, lost wages, and sick pay.